-No visitor to Berlin can deny that this is one of the European cities with the most historic interest.
-In every corner of Berlin, there is something to learn and remember and, to not miss anything, nothing as essential and recommendable as a guided tour.
+No one who visits Berlin can deny that this is one of the European cities full of history.
+In every corner of Berlin there is something to learn and remember and to discover it, nothing as essential and recommendable as a guided tour.

-2. Guided tour of places of interest related to the Third Reich
+1. Guided tour of the sights related to the Third Reich

-It is difficult to think of Germany without taking into account its history and that history is intimately linked to the Second World War and the rise of the Third Reich.
-Throughout the city different places remember and commemorate the victims of Nazism while others related to the executioners are not even marked.
+It is difficult to think of Germany without considering its history and that history is intimately linked to World War II and the rise of the Third Reich.
+Throughout the city there are different places that remember and commemorate the victims of Nazism while others related to the executioners are not even marked.

 - Brandenburg Gate